Lübeck's Dance of Death

 The next years Schlott published his text in several books and added a conclusion: thesis "Der Tod ist kein Tantz" and antithesis "Der Tod ist ein Tantz".

 The next year, 1703, the St. Mary's Church paid him his fee for the new text.
-Both Mantels and Meyer are outraged over the size of the fee but it's hard to be envious since Schlott died 23/3 the same year.
+Both Wilhelm Mantels and Meyer are outraged over the size of the fee but it's hard to be envious since Schlott died 23/3 the same year.

 The posterity has not been kind to the works of Schlott.
 The old text evoked the fear of Death and Hell (and contained quite a bit of social criticism).
 Schlott's text reflects the feeling of a new age where life is a vale of tears and people yearn for the long sleep.
 Take for instance Death to the baby: